WriterZephos/markdown_record/README.md

 Welcome to MarkdownRecord.
 This project is still in BETA stage, and as such is subject to rapid change.
 There are many things that still need improving, so bear that in mind.
 That said, please feel free to test this project out and provide feedback in the form of GitHub issues!
 Thank you.

+You can find the complete usage guide [here](https://markdown-record-docs.herokuapp.com/mdr/content/home).

 MarkdownRecord is a Rails engine that allows you to write markdown with embedded json like this:

 ```md